Electra Cable Tube Connectors

 - Binding posts do not allow for an internal crimped connection.
 The Electra Tube Connector does.

 - Binding post are extremely hard to solder to as they are like soldering to a heat sink.
-So often soldered connections fail do to poor solder joints.
+So often soldered connections fail due to poor solder joints.
 The low mass Electra Tube Connector is easy to solder to and because of the crimped connection the solder is only used to seal the connection.

 - Binding posts have to be used in a given length depending on the depth of the cabinet material and nearly all binding posts can only be used in up to a 3/4" thick material.
 The Electra Tube Connector can be used in any enclosure thickness even in super thick enclosures.